hpaluch/freebsd-files/README.md

 # BHYVE examples

+New: Direct Linux guest loading using `grub2-bhyve` - see [zotac-king/opt/images/trac-dr](zotac-king/opt/images/trac-dr) folder for example.

 You can find required things in 2 places:

 - bridged network card with `tap0,1,2` devices in [zotac-ssd/etc/rc.conf](zotac-ssd/etc/rc.conf)